This article is part of a larger series on POS Systems.

 Add-ons are $9.99 per terminal, per month

 *Unicenta’s paid annual support subscription plans are Base: £60 (equivalent to $63) and Plus: £136 (equivalent to $144); conversions are based on current foreign exchange rates and subject to change

 Odoo: Best Overall Open Source POS

 Odoo is an excellent POS system that is free with the basic version and offers a multitude of additional programs.
-While add-ons run anywhere from $12–$24 per user and can add up fast, the free version provides all the features most small businesses need for running a retail shop or restaurant
+While add-ons run anywhere from $5–$20 per user and can add up fast, the free version provides all the features most small businesses need for running a retail shop or restaurant.

 In our evaluation, Odoo scored a 3.91 out of 5.
 Odoo’s interface is not as modern as those of other providers on our list, but it’s clean and user-friendly.
 It also doesn’t have the depth of restaurant and inventory features as others, but it made up for it in breadth—there’s enough of everything for most businesses.

-- Customer management and loyalty programs: Customer history, email marketing, rewards and loyalty programs based on points or discounts (identification is done using cards or barcode IDs), after sales service features—issue refunds, track warranties, and follow-up customer claims (Odoo is listed as one of our best open source CRM software too.)
+Odoo is also listed as one of our best open source CRM software as its customer management features are extensive.
+View customer history, employ email marketing, implement rewards and loyalty programs based on points or discounts (identification is done using cards or barcode IDs), and take advantage of after-sales service features—issue refunds, track warranties, and follow-up customer claims.

 What Odoo Is Missing